SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-powershell.md

 ### Modern site pages don't work on the site I want to transform pages in

 By default the modern site page capability is enabled on most sites but maybe it was turned off afterwards.
-If that's the case the [SharePoint Modernization scanner](https://aka.ms/sppnp-modernizationscanner) will tell you which sites have turned of the modern page feature.
+If that's the case the [SharePoint Modernization scanner](https://aka.ms/sppnp-modernizationscanner) will tell you which sites have turned off the modern page feature.
 To remediate this use below sample PnP PowerShell script:

 ```PowerShell
 Connect-PnPOnline -Url "<your web url>" -Interactive